arekmano/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/configure/manual-config.md

 Your InfluxDB Cloud Dedicated [database token](/influxdb/cloud-dedicated/admin/tokens/) with _write_ permission to the database.
 For information about viewing tokens, see [List tokens](/influxdb/cloud-dedicated/admin/tokens/list/).

+In the example, **`INFLUX_TOKEN`** is an environment variable assigned to a [database token](/influxdb/cloud-dedicated/admin/tokens/) that has _write_ permission to the database.

 {{% note %}}
 ###### Avoid storing tokens in `telegraf.conf`

-We recommend storing your tokens by setting the `INFLUX_TOKEN` environment variable and including the environment variable in your configuration file.
+We recommend storing your tokens in a secure secret store or by setting the `INFLUX_TOKEN` environment variable and including the variable in your configuration file.

 {{< tabs-wrapper >}}
 {{% tabs %}}